-Oregon Petition (Global Warming Petition Project, 1998) was signed by 31,487 American scientists and experts, including 9,029 with a PhD.
+Oregon Petition (2007; repeating text of the Global Warming Petition Project, 1998) was signed by 31,487 American scientists and experts, including 9,029 with a PhD.
 Among them are individuals from the following disciplines:

 Atmospheric, Environmental and Earth sciences: 3,805